-A New York tailgating lawyer can help answer your legal questions and may be able to help you successfully secure compensation you may be entitled to for your medical expenses and other losses.
-Review your options with the team from Morelli Law Firm by calling (212) 751-9800.
+A New York tailgating accident lawyer can help answer your legal questions and may be able to help you successfully secure compensation you may be entitled to for your medical expenses and other losses.
+Review your options with a car accident lawyer in NYC from Morelli Law Firm by calling (212) 751-9800.

 Review the Legal Definition of Tailgating

 If you are operating a motor vehicle in New York, you must maintain a distance from other vehicles that is “reasonable and prudent” according to New York Vehicle and Traffic Law Article 25 § 1129.
 When deciding on this distance, you must consider: